 ZP450 Power Supply Unit - Voluntary Recall

-For information regarding the first recall associated with PSUs with the other above products, please visit http://www.zebra.com/power-supply-recall.
+For information regarding the main recall associated with the other products listed above, please visit http://www.zebra.com/power-supply-recall.

-After independent testing, it has been confirmed that the issue is limited to a discreet batch of PSUs and is NOT associated with the actual Zebra-manufactured printer or AC power cord.
+After independent testing, it has been confirmed that the issue is limited to an identified batch of PSUs and is NOT associated with the actual Zebra-manufactured printer or AC power cord.

 The PSUs were sourced from an established, reputable third-party manufacturer who has been cooperative with the voluntary recall mandates.

 The safety of our customers is of paramount importance to Zebra.
 While Zebra did not directly manufacture the PSUs, we recognize that our component-suppliers are an extension of Zebra, and we are working diligently to rectify the issue in a manner that is least disruptive to our customers.

 Quality, both in product and customer care, is a top priority for Zebra, and we are committed to protecting the safety of our customers.

 How to Identify Impacted Equipment and Request Replacements

 1. Find Printer Serial Number